paulodealmeida/LeishDB/README.md

 	*) echo "Use parameters install or uninstall" esac
 ```
-This script only runs on Ubuntu 16.04.
+This script only runs on Ubuntu 16 or newest.